PhotonVision/photonvision-docs/source/docs/getting-started/installation/networking.rst

         wpi::PortForwarder::GetInstance().Add(5800, "photonvision.local", 5800);

 .. note:: The address in the code above (``photonvision.local``) is the hostname of the coprocessor.
-This can be different depending on your hardware (ex. for the Gloworm it will be ``gloworm.local``)
+This can be different depending on your hardware, and can be checked in the settings tab under "hostname".

 Camera Stream Ports
 -------------------